Maldives and Seychelles

 Islands in the Seychelles, 41 of them ancient granite

-Age in years of the oldest Coco de Mer palms in Vallée de Mai
+Age of the oldest Coco de Mer palms in Vallée de Mai

 The Fundamental Difference